 Curtains: Make sure all curtains are drawn.

-Donations: Donations should be turned over to the Treasurer or another board member, by cash or check, in person or by mail, no later than the next general membership meeting.
+Donations: Donations should be submitted to the Treasurer or another board member, by cash or check, in person or by mail or use the PayPal link at the top of this page.
 There are pre-addressed, stamped envelopes available on the counter for this purpose.

 Remember to bring in benches and flags.